 - Family Day at Renfrew – free activities including a bouncy castle, balloon animals, face painting and crafts at the Renfrew Community Centre on Saturday, February 10th, from noon until 3 pm.
 Advanced registration required.

 Family Day in Burnaby

-- Burnaby Village – special activities for young children from 11 am until 2 pm on the holiday Monday included unlimited carousel rides.
-Cost was $6.50 per person.
+- Burnaby Village – special activities for young children from 11:00 am until 2:00 pm on the holiday Monday (February 18, 2019) include unlimited carousel rides.
+The cost is $6.50 per person.
 The normally free museum and its historic buildings are closed for the season, however, including on this day.
-Space is always limited for this event so pre-registration was recommended.
+Space is always limited for this event so pre-registration is recommended.

 - Burnaby Rec Centres – a variety of activities take place at municipal venues throughout Burnaby on Monday (February 18, 2019) including the following: